tickinginstant/cuprite/README.md

 domains that are essential or a blacklist of domains that are not essential, such as ad networks or analytics, to your testing environment.

+### Architecture ###

+In general there are 3 threads only: main thread in which we call methods like `find(:xpath, ...)` and interact with the driver, thread in `Client` and a thread in `WebSocket`.
+When driver is initialized we run external process (browser) and interact with it by websocket protocol. `WebSocket` has it's own thread to read and write from socket.

+Imagine we want to call `driver.visit` I'll skip some details but we eventually call visit on `Page` instance where it sends a command `Page.navigate` thru `Client` and `Websocket` to the browser.
+This is async we can now do whatever we want in main thread or just sleep and wait for a response.
+Thread in `WebSocket` still works and parses all responses from the browser putting it into a queue.
+Also there is other type of responses called events, they don't have ids and they also put into a queue.
+Another thread in `Client` also works popping responses and events and processes events in the background while putting responses into another queue.
+We could have called wait in main thread and it just waits until needed response show up.
+All commands are processed sequentially anyway while one thread reads/writes socket and another one handles events in the background and puts responses into sequential queue.
+We can disregard command response if we don't need it.

+Chrome devtools protocol supports many domains [Target](https://chromedevtools.github.io/devtools-protocol/tot/Target), [Page](https://chromedevtools.github.io/devtools-protocol/tot/Page) for example.
+Some like Target only supported by the main ws_url address, some like Page are supported by page only and each page has it's own ws_url.
+So when driver is initialized there are only 3 threads and we can send commands to main ws_url so that we can create page and connect to a different ws_url.

+When message is read it is put into a queue in `WebSocket`.

 ## License ##

 Copyright 2018-2019 Machinio